Top 25 Kelantan Attractions (2023)

 3. Siti Aishah Jelawat Big Market (Pasar Besar Siti Aisyah Jelawat)

-Pasar Besar Siti Aisyah Jelawat (Siti Aishah Jelawat Big Market)
+Siti Aishah Jelawat Big Market

 If you are looking for the freshest fruits and vegetables, this morning market is where the locals go to get the freshest food for their daily needs.
 Located in the town of Bachok, this is the best place for you to experience the local culture and its local cuisines.
 The goods sold here are reasonably priced, so you can choose to do your shopping here instead of a shopping mall.